marybethcassity/ExploreEmbeddings/README.md

 ## WSL (GPU enabled)

 ## Usage
+> [!NOTE]
+The app will be a bit touchy while in development.
+If there is a mistake in the path provided, etc. it will most likely throw an error and you will have to restart the app by CTRL+c and running python main.py.
+Warnings are in the works and this will be fixed in the future :).
+Also, the path must be provided each time you want to load the plot.
+If you aren't able to get the dropdown menu to work, delete the path and enter it again.

 **Step 1:** Provide the absolute path to the folder containing csv files from [DeepLabCut](https://www.mackenziemathislab.org/deeplabcut) and corresponding mp4 files.
 For help with DeepLabCut install see [this](https://docs.google.com/document/d/1VsdeL4G_OTTggeyv5SzAn8GRBjdLrDKKMCqUvYcxpRQ/edit?usp=sharing) document.